lromes43/OutperformingTheSP500UsingMachineLearningEnsembleTradingStrategies/readme.md

 ## Next Steps

-Retrain this model and prepare for it to go live, in the functions folder save each function that has been created and implement the creating derived vars func, initial data loading func, and train test split func into an ETL pipeline.
+Retrain this model and prepare for it to go live.

+In the functions folder save each function that has been created and implement the creating derived vars func, initial data loading func, and train test split func into an ETL pipeline.
+This will eliminate the need for the data subfolder.
+The results will still be outputted as a pickle file to improve preformance, but will not need to physically live on the device.

 Save the remaining two functions, binary preprocessing func, and cont preprocessing func and turn those into one function which automatically transforms the data into its final input form for the model, runs the models, and saves the results.
 I hope to have these tasks done by Dec 20th, 2025.